 About the California Table Grape Commission

 Welcome to the California Table Grape Commission website.
-A summary of the commission's mission and its categories of activities is provided below.
+A summary of the commission mission and its categories of activities is provided below.

-Education and Outreach: programs designed to provide education, training and general information to retailers, foodservice operators, growers, researchers, consumers and others such as teachers, editors, authors, doctors and nutritionists.
-Nutrition, usage, storage, handling, availability, product characteristics, technological advances and statistical analysis are among the types of information provided through a variety of outreach methods designed to increase demand.
+Education and Outreach: programs designed to provide education, training, and general information to: retailers, foodservice operators, growers, researchers, consumers and others such as teachers, editors, authors, doctors and nutritionists.
+Nutrition, usage, storage, handling, availability, product characteristics, technological advances, and statistical analysis are among the types of information provided through a variety of outreach methods designed to create demand.

-Advertising: campaigns to reach consumers and other audiences with paid messages designed to increase overall demand and drive increased purchase.
+Advertising: campaigns to reach consumers and other audiences with paid messages designed to motivate purchase and create demand for fresh California grapes.